XavierWww/Encryption-Calculator/An Encryption Calculator/README.md

 ###	Encryption Calculator

 ### Author
-Xavier Wu
+Xiang WU

 ### Encryption Calculator
-This project for designing a encryption calculator.
+This project is for designing an encryption calculator.
 In short, I just have implemented two encrytion algorithm: DES and RC4.

 ### Repository Structure
 The core file is formatted as follows: